Rainhill railway station

-Rainhill railway station serves the district of Rainhill in Merseyside, England.
+Rainhill railway station serves the village of Rainhill in Merseyside, England.
 It is situated on the electrified northern route of the Liverpool to Manchester Line, forming part of the Liverpool City Line.
 The station, and all trains serving it, are operated by Northern Trains on behalf of Merseytravel and are branded as Merseytravel services.

 Rainhill has an important place in railway history, as the location of the Rainhill Trials where the proposed designs of locomotive for the Liverpool and Manchester Railway were tested in competition.

 History

 Rainhill station was opened in 1830 as part of the Liverpool and Manchester Railway, and is one of the oldest passenger railway stations in the world.
 These early intermediate stations were often little more than halts, usually positioned where the railway was crossed by a road or turnpike.
-This probably accounts for variations in the names of these stopping places, The station was originally called Kendrick's Cross or Kendrick's Cross Gate but this name did not last long, according to Butt (1995) it was changed to Rainhill in 1831 and according to Holt (1965) it was known as Rainhill by 1838 but not formally changed to Rainhill until 1844.
+This probably accounts for variations in the names of these stopping places.
+The station was originally called Kendrick's Cross or Kendrick's Cross Gate but this name did not last long; according to Butt (1995) it was changed to Rainhill in 1831, and according to Holt (1965) it was known as Rainhill by 1838 but not formally changed to Rainhill until 1844.

 The station buildings are listed, they were constructed about 1860-68 by the London & North Western Railway, in a classical style, red brick, English bond, stone dressings, shallow hipped Welsh slate roof, modillion eaves cornice, single storey, linear plan.

 At the western end of the station George Stephenson designed and had constructed a skew arch bridge to take the Liverpool-Warrington-Manchester turnpike across the railway.
-The bridge was the first skew to ever cross a railway and is now a listed building.
+The bridge was the first skew to ever cross a railway and is now a listed structure.